hsuanchih/Scribbles/iOS-OSX/Combine.md

 }
 ```

-Succint, but we're introduced to a few new types here.
-Let's go over them one by one:
+Recall that our subscriber called `func request(_ demand: Subscribers.Demand)` on the subscription to make demands for values sent to it, this implementation is the only ask for a concrete subscription.
+Now the pieces are starting to come together.
+But we're introduced to a few new types here.
+Let's go over them:

 ```Swift
 // Cancellable protocol is an indicator that an activity/action supports cancellation